-On the contrary, many of the hook-on portable high chairs rank low in this metric.
-The phil & teds Lobster ranks the lowest, scoring 3 of 10, and the Inglesina Fast Table and Mountain Buggy Pod rank slightly higher, yet low, scoring 4 of 10 and 5 of 10, respectively.
+On the contrary, many hook-on portable high chairs rank low in this metric.
+The phil and teds Lobster ranks the lowest, scoring 3 of 10, and the Inglesina Fast Table and Mountain Buggy Pod rank slightly higher, yet low, scoring 4 and 5 of 10, respectively.
 These hook-on portable high chairs have hard-to-clean areas, particularly where the canvas sides meet the padded seat.
-Food crumbs love to accumulate in this area, and it is easy to overlook.
-Using a slightly dampened cloth, you can brush the crumbs out of this area, but for a deep clean, you'll need to remove the canvas and hand wash it.
-Compared to hard plastic options, or those with machine-washable covers, we consider this task more time-consuming.
+Food crumbs love to accumulate in this area, which is easy to overlook.
+Using a slightly dampened cloth, you can brush the crumbs out of this area, but you'll need to remove the canvas and hand wash it for a deep clean.
+We consider this task more time-consuming compared to hard plastic options or those with machine-washable covers.
 Also, removing the canvas covers varies among this small group of hook-on chairs.
 The Mountain Buggy Pod has a zipper system that makes removing the canvas more accessible and relatively quick.
-The Inglesina's cover is somewhat easy to remove but takes longer to thread it back on the frame, and the phil & ted seat requires the most effort as it requires a tool, which isn't as handy.
+The Inglesina's cover is easy to remove but takes longer to thread it back on the frame, and the phil and ted seat requires the most effort as it requires a tool, which isn't as handy.

 — Molly Bradac